How to Stop Fap: A Practical Guide to Break Free

 Have you ever felt like you were the problem?
 That if you just had more willpower, you could control your drinking?
 This is one of the biggest myths out there.
 If you find it hard to moderate, you haven't failed.
 You’re having a perfectly normal reaction to an addictive substance.
 The problem isn't you; it's the alcohol.
 Letting go of the self-blame is incredibly freeing.
 It allows you to approach this change with self-compassion instead of shame, which is a much more effective way to build new, healthier habits.
 If you have more questions, Reframe's FAQ page is a great place to find answers.

-Create Your Action Plan
+Your Action Plan for Giving Up Alcohol

 Changing your relationship with alcohol is less about what you're giving up and more about what you're building.
 A solid plan is your blueprint for success.
 It turns the vague idea of “drinking less” into a series of clear, manageable steps.
 Instead of relying on willpower alone, which can be exhausting, an action plan gives you structure and direction.
 It helps you anticipate challenges, prepare for them, and create new routines that support your goals.
 Think of it as setting the GPS for your journey—you know where you’re going and have a clear path to get there, even if you hit a little traffic along the way.